Kansas Bible Camp

 Kansas Bible Camp is a non-profit, independent, Christian camp committed to encouraging young people to examine the teachings and claims of the Lord Jesus Christ.
 Through daily Scripture lessons and messages, campers are encouraged to trust Christ as their Savior and to commit their lives to Him as Lord.

 Interspersed with chapel services, Scripture memory, and group devotions, the camp program includes sports, games, and activities.
-Camp activities include: swimming, bicycling, canoeing, trampolines, crafts, hiking, and nature classes.
+Camp activities include: swimming, canoeing, trampolines, crafts, hiking, and nature classes.

 When what was originally the Hutchinson Country Club was purchased in 1956, it became Kansas Bible Camp.
 This Main Campus has been modified to be able to accommodate 120 campers per week.
-In 2001 the camp purchased what was Mitchell Grade School and that building became the East Campus.
+In 2001 the camp purchased Mitchell Grade School and that building became the East Campus.
 Up to 50 campers at a time enjoy using this facility.
 We have a counselor to camper ratio of about 1:8.

 Kansas Bible Camp has a financial policy of relying on the Lord's provision through His people to supply for all our needs.
 This allows us to present the gospel free of charge.
 Our staff, cooks, and counselors, having received God's invaluable gift of salvation, volunteer their time and labor in order that campers might hear the good news of God's love for them.